IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_output_info.rst

 Parameters
 ----------

+  workspace_id (True, str, None)
+    The id of workspace

   template_id (True, str, None)
     The id of template

-  type (False, int, None)
-    None

-  output_values (False, dict, None)
-    None

   output_json (False, str, None)
     The json output in string

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this Workspace

-  workspace_id (True, str, None)
-    The id of workspace

   iaas_classic_username (False, any, None)